We don't however, hear a whole lot about how to optimize our video content for video search engines like YouTube.

 Make no mistake, YouTube has major differences from its big brother Google, which means we need to be looking at different metrics.
 One of the major differences of YouTube is their strategy to keep you watching.

 They accomplish this by suggesting content before, during, and after you’re already tuned in.
 Don’t get me wrong, optimizing for search is very important.
 However, at the end of the day, it could account for only 25% of your overall viewership on YouTube.
 On the flip-side, suggested views could make up 50% or more of your channel performance.

 As of October 2016, the average time spent on YouTube is 40 minutes per session.
 Yeah.
 YouTube is busy serving up those suggestions alright.

-But fear not, optimizing your videos for suggestion AND search is easier than you think.
+But fear not, optimizing your videos for suggestion AND a YouTube SEO strategy is easier than you think.

 We're going to show you three YouTube tools, all of which can be used for free, to improve Video SEO.
 At The Sales Lion, we not only use these tools in our own endeavors but also implement them for our clients to improve their video marketing strategy.
 The results are promising, and we want you to know about the tools too.

 TubeBuddy Chrome extension

 Arguably the most popular YouTube plugin amongst creators, TubeBuddy serves up tools for productivity, bulk video processing, video SEO, and data & research.
 Once you’ve signed up for a TubeBuddy account, you’ll need to install the TubeBuddy chrome extension.

 TubeBuddy offers TONS of features with the plugin, but for now, we’ll focus on SEO tools.

 Top 3 features of video SEO with TubeBuddy